nanadanelia/TeamB-DDIT-2026/TeamB-platform_strategy_canvas_v1.md

 ## Section 1.
 Value unit

 - **Value unit:**
-  Recommendation-to-purchase healthcare transaction
+  Recommendation-to-purchase healthcare and wellness transaction

 - **Description:**
-  The platform connects doctor recommendations, pharmacy inventory, and patient demand in one flow.
-A patient receives a recommendation, finds the relevant product or medicine, compares availability and price, and places an order through the platform.
+  The platform connects doctor recommendations, influencer-driven product discovery, pharmacy inventory, and patient demand in one flow.
+A user receives a recommendation (medical or lifestyle), discovers the product, and completes the purchase seamlessly.

 ---

 ## Section 2.
 Producer side

 - **Producer type:**
-  Pharmacies, pharmaceutical distributors, clinics, and doctors
+  Pharmacies, pharmaceutical distributors, clinics, doctors, and skincare/beauty influencers

 - **What they contribute:**
-  Pharmacies and distributors contribute medicines, healthcare products, inventory visibility, pricing, and fulfillment.
-Doctors and clinics contribute trusted recommendations that influence purchasing decisions.
+  Pharmacies and distributors provide products, inventory, pricing, and fulfillment.
+  Doctors contribute trusted medical recommendations.
+  Influencers contribute product discovery, content, and demand generation, particularly in skincare and wellness categories.

 - **What they receive:**
-  Access to patient demand, higher conversion from recommendation to purchase, broader market reach, and better demand visibility.
+  Access to demand, higher conversion rates, monetization opportunities (commissions, partnerships), and visibility to a larger audience.

 - **Current number or market size:**
-  The Georgian pharmaceutical market is concentrated around several strong pharmacy chains, but the digital healthcare journey remains fragmented, leaving room for a coordinating platform.
+  The pharmaceutical retail market in Georgia is concentrated among several chains, while the influencer ecosystem (especially in skincare and beauty) is growing rapidly and remains fragmented.

 ---

 ## Section 3.
 Consumer side

 - **Consumer type:**
-  Patients and general healthcare consumers in Georgia
+  Patients and general consumers (healthcare and beauty/wellness segments)

 - **What they seek:**
-  Trust, convenience, product availability, easy ordering, transparent pricing, and alignment between medical recommendation and product purchase.
+  Trust (doctor recommendations), convenience, product availability, price transparency, and inspiration (influencer content)

 - **What they receive:**
-  A simpler healthcare journey: instead of receiving a recommendation and then searching manually, they can move directly from recommendation to order, with access to available products and delivery options.
+  A unified journey where they can move from recommendation (medical or lifestyle) directly to purchase, with reliable product availability and delivery.

 - **Current number or market size:**
-  Broad mass-market demand, with especially strong relevance in urban areas where pharmacy usage, clinic visits, and digital adoption are high.
+  Broad mass market with high frequency of purchases, especially in recurring categories such as skincare, vitamins, and wellness products.

 ---

 ## Section 4.
 Network effect mechanism

-- **Primary network effect type (direct, indirect, data, local):**
+- **Primary network effect type:**
   Indirect + data network effects

 - **Mechanism description:**
-  More doctors and clinics on the platform generate more trusted recommendations, which attract more patients.
-More patients create higher order volume, which attracts more pharmacies and suppliers.
-More transactions also generate better data on demand patterns, product preferences, and fulfillment performance, which improves the platform experience over time.
+  More doctors and influencers generate more recommendations and content, attracting more users.
+More users increase transaction volume, attracting more pharmacies and suppliers.
+Increased activity generates data that improves personalization, recommendations, and product relevance.

-- **Critical mass threshold: what scale is needed for the effect to become self-sustaining?**
+- **Critical mass threshold:**
-  The platform must secure enough clinic or doctor participation to create trusted entry points for patients, while also ensuring sufficient pharmacy coverage and inventory depth in major Georgian cities, especially Tbilisi.
+  Sufficient number of active recommendation sources (clinics + influencers) combined with strong pharmacy coverage in major cities (especially Tbilisi).

 - **Risk of negative network effects:**
-  Poor fulfillment, low inventory accuracy, unverified recommendations, privacy concerns, or low-quality pharmacy participation could reduce trust quickly.
-In healthcare-related transactions, trust is especially fragile, so platform quality control is critical.
+  Misinformation from influencers, low-quality or biased recommendations, and inconsistent fulfillment could reduce trust.
+Managing credibility and verification is critical.

 ---